Camden Snow Bowl Winter Policies

 Allowed on lifts:

-• Any type of skis, including Nordic, mono, tele, sit-skis, very short skis, or Snow Blades.
-If they have releasable bindings, they need ski brakes or leashes.
+• Any type of skis, including Nordic, mono, tele, sit-skis, very short skis, or Snow Blades provided that if they have releasable bindings, they also have ski brakes or attachable leashes.

 • Youth: No minimum age or height.
 It is up to parents to decide when their child is able and allowed to ride alone safely.

 • Skis or boards of any type without metal edges on the triple chairlift.

 • Skiers with single skis (unless they are accompanied by a race coach)

 • Children in backpacks or frontpacks.
 Children MAY NOT ride up the lift on someone’s lap.

 • Large backpacks.
 A small backpack may be worn on the front (chest) while riding up as long as it does not compromise the riders safety and the restraining bar can still be lowered.